ICJIA/icjia-accessibility-portal/content/faqs.md

 {new:2025-12-27}

-**Quick answer:** The deadline is a legal requirement, not a target.
+**Quick answer:** The deadline is a firm compliance requirement, not a target.
 If your agency can't achieve full compliance by April 24, 2026, you should still make as much progress as possible while documenting your remediation plan and prioritizing high-impact content.

 **Full explanation:**

-**The April 24, 2026 deadline is a firm legal requirement under the ADA Title II web accessibility rule.** The rule does not include a routine extension process, and non-compliance exposes agencies to enforcement actions, complaints, and lawsuits.
+**The April 24, 2026 deadline is a firm compliance requirement under the ADA Title II web accessibility rule.** The rule does not include a routine extension process, and non-compliance exposes agencies to enforcement actions, complaints, and lawsuits.

 **However, the reality is that some agencies may not achieve 100% compliance by the deadline.** Here's what you should do: